 2: Tie your value prop to VBC measures

 A 2017 American Hospital Association (AHA) and Mannat Health survey found that healthcare providers spent $39B per year managing administrative tasks required to comply with federal value-based care (VBC) regulations.
 Due to the demands of healthcare record-keeping and continued advancements in medical technology, spending is skyrocketing.
-At the same time, hospital budgets are tighter than ever due to growing staffing costs, rising inflation, and the lingering fallout from the COVID-19 pandemic.
+At the same time, hospital budgets are tighter than ever due to growing staffing costs, rising inflation, and supply chain disruptions.

 So how can you work this to your advantage?
 Try prioritizing hospitals with low-quality performance scores.
 The healthcare market has a massive amount of data on clinical, quality, and financial performance.
-Find a data platform that helps you identify hospitals with the lowest quality performance scores or readmission rates.
+Find a data platform that helps you identify hospitals with the lowest quality performance scores or readmission rates (and that contains high-quality title and contact data, so you can reach the right decision-makers).

 Within these hospitals, you may find high revenue losses due to federal penalties.
 If a hospital has high readmission rates for knee replacements, and your solution helps streamline those surgeries, you can help solve their problems from a financial and clinical perspective and make a sale.